 About Tim Harkrider

-Tim Harkrider is entering his sixth year as Superintendent of Willis ISD and his 18th year in education.
+Tim Harkrider is entering his seventh year as Superintendent of Willis ISD and his 19th year in education.
 Harkrider was Principal of Willis High School for one year before being named head of schools.
 Prior to joining Willis ISD, Harkrider was a classroom teacher, coach and administrator for eleven years in Grand Prairie ISD and White Settlement ISD, among others in the Greater Dallas/Fort Worth area.

 Harkrider was named the Region 6 Superintendent of the Year in the Texas Association of School Boards Annual Program in 2018.
 Under Harkrider’s leadership, the district has seen an improvement in student performance, staff wellness, technology access, facilities improvement and financial stability.